Sharaal/sql-pg/README.md

 For all use cases which are not simple CRUD operations, the SQL Tag and Tag Helpers can be used, variables will be exchanged with PostgreSQL placeholders and the values given as parameters.

-E.g. list of not activated users filtered by name and with pagination:
+E.g. list of not activated users optional filtered by name and with pagination:

 ```javascript
 const name = 'raa'